DanArmstrong124/da-total-graphics/README.md

 - - Claims copyright on the site.

 ### Features Left to Implement
-- FIX Reset Password
+- Reset Password automatically:
-- README
+- - This will be a feature that I will implement in future projects and work related projects.

 ## Technologies Used